ccy7701/pf-visualiser/docs/spec-counter.md

 When enabled and `increment_per_second > 0`:

 * the notification title uses `RM{expected_counter} | Incrementing (GET TO WORK!)`
-* the displayed Expected COH is refreshed every 60 seconds
+* the displayed Expected COH uses Actual COH plus total unpaid salary accrual and is refreshed every 60 seconds
 * updates replace the existing notification silently rather than creating a notification stack
 * the notification remains available only while the Counter page is open